The matching polytope has exponential extension complexity: Introduction

 The major breakthrough by Fiorini, Massar, Pokutta, Tiwary and de Wolf~\cite{TSP-lower-bound-Fiorini-et-al-STOC2012} showed that several well studied polytopes, including the correlation polytope and the TSP polytope, have exponential extension complexity.
 More precisely, they show that the \emph{rectangle covering lower bound}~\cite{ExpressingCOproblemsAsLPs-Yannakakis1991} for the correlation polytope is exponential, for which they use known tools from communication complexity~such as Razborov's \emph{rectangle corruption lemma}~\cite{Disjointness-Razborov90}.
-Their method was extended by Braun, Fiorini, Pokutta and Steurer~\cite{Approximate-LPs-BraunFioriniPokuttaSteurer-FOCS12} to show that any polynomial size LP for the convex hull of all cliques in all $n$-node graphs must have an integrality gap of $n^{1/2-\varepsilon}$.
-This was subsequently improved to~$n^{1-\varepsilon}$ by Braverman and Moitra~\cite{InfoComplexity-approach-to-extended-formulations-BravermanMoitra-STOC13} using an information theory approach; the same bound was later provided by Braun and Pokutta~\cite{CommonInfo-and-Unique-Disjointness-BraunPokutta-FOCS2013} using the framework of common information.
+Their method was extended by Braun, Fiorini, Pokutta and Steurer~\cite{Approximate-LPs-BraunFioriniPokuttaSteurer-FOCS12} to show also lower bounds on the size of approximations to the correlation polytope; via a reduction this then implies that any polynomial size LP for the convex hull of all cliques in all $n$-node graphs must have an integrality gap of $n^{1/2-\varepsilon}$.
+This quantity was subsequently improved to~$n^{1-\varepsilon}$ by Braverman and Moitra~\cite{InfoComplexity-approach-to-extended-formulations-BravermanMoitra-STOC13} using an information theory approach; the same bound was later provided by Braun and Pokutta~\cite{CommonInfo-and-Unique-Disjointness-BraunPokutta-FOCS2013} using the framework of common information.

 One insight that appeared already in \cite{ExpressingCOproblemsAsLPs-Yannakakis1991,TSP-lower-bound-Fiorini-et-al-STOC2012} is that if a ``hard'' polytope $P$ is the linear projection of a face of another polytope $P'$, then $\xc(P') \geq \xc(P)$.
 This way, the ``hardness'' of the correlation polytope can be translated to many other polytopes using a reduction (in fact, in many cases, the usual ${\bf NP}$-hardness reduction can be used); see \cite{ExtensionComplexity-of-Knapsack-Polytope-PokuttaVanVyve-ORL13,ExtensionComplexity-of-combinatorial-polytopes-AvisTiwaryICALP13} for some examples.